 With proper care, they can last up to one week or more.
 A few hours after hydration, they will perk up and look dramatically different.

-Follow these simple steps for maximum performance and satisfaction:
+Follow these simple steps for maximum performance and satisfaction in all our flowers:

 1. Carefully unpack flowers from box by cutting any straps.
 Remove packaging from the stems, but leave any plastic or paper covering the blooms (be sure to loosen it so they can breathe and not trap condensation).
 Also leave the rubber bands holding the stems together until you are ready to start arranging flowers.